 “Hey,” I replied, then blurted, “I’m surprised to see you here.”

-His eyes sparkled, but I couldn't tell if he was teasing me or not.
+Brian's eyes sparkled, but I couldn't tell if he was teasing me or not.
 “Good surprised.
 I mean, I guess.
 I’ve been in the cafeteria every day, and I’ve never seen you here before.
 Or, well, I never noticed if you were here or not, but I don’t remember seeing you.
 You know, when I was in line or looking for a place to sit.”

-He laughed at my pathetic explanation.
-“Relax, Jordan,” he said.
-“I don’t usually eat here.
-I have a work-study next period, so I head out at lunch and work through this period and the next.”
+The pathetic explanation made him laugh.
+“Relax, Jordan.
+I don’t usually eat here.
+I have work-study next period, so I head out at lunch and work through this period and the next.”